FAIR2-for-research-software/Documentation/episodes/introduction.md

 ::::

-In the long run, it can help you to develop your own software engineering practice by getting into the habit of reflecting on what the purpose of the software is and to articulate what each component or module is for.
+In the long run, it can help you to develop your own software engineering practice by getting into the habit of reflecting on what the **purpose of the software** is and to **articulate** what each component or module is for.

 Writing a useful software package that is well-documented and can be reused in the future means that your code could take on a life of its own, with benefits that extend beyond yourself to your collaborators and other researchers in the future.
-High-quality documentation is a key part of ensuring a healthy software lifecycle.
+High-quality documentation is a key part of ensuring a healthy **software lifecycle**.
 It can make the different between accidentally creating an abandoned piece of "gradware" (a slang term for mysterious code that a former student wrote and nobody else can use) and a successful long-term software project with lasting impact.

 ## When should I write documentation?

 Now!
-Start writing and sharing documentation for your reseach code from the beginning of your project.
+Start writing and sharing documentation for your reseach code **from the beginning** of your project.
+It doesn't have to be perfect straight away, but a first draft is more useful than nothing.
 It should be a consideration in your _software management plan_, which is a concept discussed in the Module 1a on Software Lifecycle Planning.
-It's never too late to start documentaing an old code project.
+Also, it's never too late to start documentaing an old code project.

 This might include design notes, diagrams, or the various kinds of software documentation we'll discuss in this module.
-The best practice for modern, collaborative research involving digital methods and tools is to document your processes *early and often*.
+The best practice for modern, collaborative research involving digital methods and tools is to document your processes **early and often**.
 Not only will writing notes about your code help other people to read and use that code, it will clarify your thought process as you design your system, focussing your work on the important parts of the task at hand.

-Keep in touch with other developers and users of the research code and make a note of their feedback.
-Common questions and problems are a sign that there are issues that must be covered more clearly and in greater depth in the software documentation.
-Incorporate this feedback into the software documentation using the whichever method is most appropriate, following the guidance in this module.
+**Keep in touch** with other developers and users of the research code and make a note of their feedback.
+Common questions and problems are a sign that there are issues that must be covered more clearly and in greater depth in the software documentation. **Incorporate this feedback** into the software documentation using the whichever method is most appropriate, following the guidance in this module.

 ## Examples